The Memorial 'Mob'

 Military Working Dog Memorial

-We felt it was about time a memorial should be created not just for Buster but all RAF Police Dogs and those of the other branches of the Armed Services, we aim to have the first one at Holywell in North Wales who have kindly offered a site for free and have offered a start up fund.
+We felt it was about time a memorial should be created not just for Buster but all Military Working Dogs, we aim to have the first one at Holywell in North Wales who have kindly offered a site for free and have offered a start up fund.

 The Memorial will honour 'Buster' RAFP in the Mascot section, 'Judy' the Dickens Medal winner who served with the Royal Navy.
 We will also remember 'Lucky' an RAFP German Shepherd Dog and Theo (Liam Taskers dog) both these dogs were also Dickens Medal winners.